 This section provides a number of discussions.
 In Section 6.1, we characterize when balancedness and stability are compatible with each other.
 Section 6.2 examines the strategic properties.
 In Section 6.3, we provide comparative statics to evaluate the effect of merging and splitting regions.
 Section 6.4 considers the case with weak priority, which often arises in school choice applications.
-In Section 6.5, we review the related literature.
+Section 6.5 discusses fragmented matching markets in practice.
+In Section 6.6, we review the related literature.